markwoodhall/JpSub/README.md

 window.top is passed as the container in which to create a common event store

-There is no support from cross domain frames
+There is no support for cross domain frames